groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

   [CyberWatch](https://docs.cyberwatch.fr/fr/9_advanced_administration_guides/offline_administration/swarm/import_securitydb.html)
   * `openssl` - Task allowing the transfer of files signed by openssl
   * `gpg` - Task allowing the transfer of files signed by gpg.
+  * `jar` - Task for the verification of signed JAR files
+  * `trend` - Task for the verification of Trend Micro DSP and Package files.
 - `Periodicity of the task` - How often is the task executed
   * `never` - The task is never executed automatically, but can be executed manually
   * `per hour` - The task is executed once per hour